-It is no secret that content drives the digital marketing revolution.
+It is no secret that content drives the financial service marketing revolution.
 Storytelling emphasizes a pull instead of a push approach when engaging audiences.

 Much of this has to do with how informative content offers an effective way to build relationships and nurture trust with potential customers, who grow increasingly tired of traditional advertising.

 But for all the good that finance content marketing can do, not all sectors have embraced it with open arms.

 Take financial services, for example.
 Since 2008, it has struggled to win back the trust and loyalty of consumers, particularly millennials.
 In fact, one study found that 30 percent of adults who were born between the early 1980s and mid-1990s do not trust financial institutions, while 43 percent could not really say how they felt about the sector.

 Compliance is perhaps the biggest question financial marketers have about content marketing.
 Due to self-regulation and government oversight, marketers must provide disclaimers when offering financial advice and market forecasts.
 Consequently, finance content marketing teams shy away from financial content marketing.